turtlshell/Compare-FileHash/README.md

 See Microsoft's help page on [Get-FileHash](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/get-filehash?view=powershell-7.3#parameters) for more info.

 \* Please note that these hashes are now considered insecure, and are vulnerable to certain attacks.
-If you're dealing with something sensitive or mission critical, use SHA256 or above.
+If you're dealing with something sensitive or mission critical, consider using SHA256 or above.

 ## License